 Traders and investors should carefully weigh the pros and cons before investing in Ripple’s XRP tokens or any other cryptocurrency.
 In addition, long-term investors should ensure that cryptocurrencies are just one part of a diversified portfolio.

 Many cryptocurrencies must be mined by solving cryptographic hash problems, which means that investors can either attempt to mine them or purchase them on an exchange.
-In Ripple’s case, the entire supply of XRP tokens already exist and can only be purchased via cryptocurrency exchanges.
+In Ripple’s case, the entire supply of XRP tokens already exists and can only be purchased via cryptocurrency exchanges.
 The good news is that the process is both quick and easy.

 You can buy Ripple on many different exchanges, including: